MicrosoftDocs/azure-devops-docs/docs/user-guide/sign-up-invite-teammates.md

 ms.date: 07/14/2017
 monikerRange: 'vsts'
 ---

-# Quickstart: Sign up for a free VSTS account and invite others to join your team
+# Sign up for a free VSTS account and invite others to join your team

 **VSTS**